NBT-GeTH/pharmvip-guideline/README.md

 ```
 ## Input requirement

-To ensure that this package process can run properly.
-The input file should be process as descript below.
+To ensure that the package run properly.
+The input file should be processed as described below.

 ### Default input GVCF of PharmVIP
 The GVCF should look like this: